 Avoid buying multiples of the same item.
 I often find the same shirt/dress/pair of shoes etc. in at least 2 different colours or patterns in my clients’ closets.
 Well, truth to be told, I have myself the same polo shirt in 4 colours – but in all fairness, they are part of my “work uniform”.

 But the thing is that we always have a favourite that we end up wearing more than the other.
 So, if that’s your case, try to settle for your favourite in the shop.
 Sometimes the need to buy multiples goes away when we take stock of what we have in our closets.
 And if you still want to buy the item in other colours or patterns after a while, at least you’ll know which one would be a good addition to your wardrobe.
 At the end of the day, most people value diversity over uniformity.

-Don’t buy on sales unless it’s on your shopping list.
+Don’t buy on sale unless it’s on your shopping list.
 You won’t save money when buying something you don’t need or is not in the right size, shape or colour for you.
 Most of the wrong purchases I’ve made were done during a sale.
 I’ve learnt my lessons now and I tend to stay away from them.

 Resist the urge to buy when you can rent or borrow.
 Think ski wear if you don’t ski on a regular basis.
 Or an evening gown for a themed party that, realistically, you’ll be wearing only once.

 Shop alone.
-Some people see shopping as a social activity or like to get their friends’ opinion.
+Some people see shopping as a social activity or like to get their friends’ opinions.
 But you’re more likely to buy more things you hadn’t even thought about when shopping with friends.
 Learn to trust your instincts, deep down you know what you like and what fits you.
 And if you don’t, consider hiring an image consultant that will help you figure it out and will save you a lot of money and clutter in your wardrobe.